SkynetLabs/skynet-kernel/README.md

 you'll figure it out.
 The folder with the extension code is 'skynet-node-extension'.

+## Dependencies

+Successfully building the skynet kernel and all core modules requires the following dependencies:

++ make
++ curl
++ jq

+You can get all of them on debian using the command `sudo apt-get install make curl jq`

 ## useful-code

 The useful-code folder contains a collection of example things that I built but